project-roadwork/Astute-Seat-Lock/README.md

 # AC-GroupSeatLock
 **Lock seats in an A-Chassis vehicle to a specified group.
 Licensed under MIT (open-source).**

-This *should* work with every A-Chassis vehicle.
+This *should* work with every A-Chassis vehicle which inserts an "A-Chassis Interface."

 All contributions are welcome!